ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

 4. Import a peer by calling [`POST /ak/api/v2/components/peer`](/apidocs/blockchain#import-a-peer).

-5. If you plan to use the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console to operate your blockchain components, you must import your component administrator identities into your console wallet.
-For more information, see [Importing an admin identity into the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console](#ibm-hlfsupport-v2-apis-admin-console).
+5. If you plan to use the Fabric Operations Console to operate your blockchain components, you must import your component administrator identities into your console wallet.
+For more information, see [Importing an admin identity into the Fabric Operations Console](#ibm-hlfsupport-v2-apis-admin-console).

 6. After you deploy your network, you can use the Fabric SDKs, the Peer CLI, or the console UI to create channels and deploy smart contracts.
 If you need to programmatically create a channel, you must provide the consortium name.
 For {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric, the consortium name must be set to `SampleConsortium`.